YXL76/academic-kickstart/content/author/admin/_index.md

 +++

 - man.
-- 24 years old.
+- 24 years old(lifelike).
 - student.

-    I'm just an ordinary guy, with nothing to show.
+- The little ghost who scribbles a profile is scrap.